light gray lines

 Early December 2023, Google made the next big step forward in artificial intelligence and launched Gemini AI—an integrated set of large language models (LLMs) designed to process various types of data at the same time.
 This all-in-one suite can manage text, images, code, and audio through a single user interface.
 Gemini replaced PaLM 2, the LLM behind Google Bard.

-In February 2024, Google announced that Bard would go by the name Gemini.
-As of 2025, it has evolved significantly with the introduction of Gemini 2.0, a more powerful and multimodal AI model family.
+In February 2024, Google rebranded Bard as Gemini.
+By late 2025, Gemini 3.0 had emerged as a far more powerful, multimodal AI model family, succeeding the 2.5 version.
 It’s designed for the agentic era, which lets AI understand its environment, predict actions, and take action on behalf of people while being closely monitored.

-Flash LiteA cost-efficient version of the Flash model, optimized for fast response and cost-sensitive applications.
+2.0 Flash LiteFebruary 2025A cost-efficient version of the Flash model, optimized for fast response and cost-sensitive applications.
 It supports multiple input types and is suitable for large-scale text output use cases.

 There are a few things that make Gemini AI stand out:

-• Integration with Google Apps: Gemini easily integrates with other Google products such as Calendar, Docs, Sheets, and Gmail.
-As a result, users can work across the ecosystem without the need to switch systems to get data.
+• Integration with Google Apps: Gemini deeply integrates with Google products such as Calendar, Docs, Sheets, and Gmail.
+With the new “Antigravity” agentic platform, it can execute complex workflows across these apps.

-• Reasoning capabilities: Gemini doesn’t simply repeat memorized data.
-It can genuinely think and analyze critically, which makes it well-suited for tasks including problem-solving, decision-making, and addressing intricate questions.
+• Reasoning capabilities: Gemini 3.0 doesn’t simply repeat memorized data.
+It uses “Deep Think” to analyze critically, making it superior for tasks involving heavy logic, scientific simulation, and long-horizon planning.

 ChatGPT: Key insights to know